Programs and Scripts

 and Sim-Screens (you can see C64 screen content on Amiga screen of

 machine and keystrokes on Amiga are transmitted to C64).
 Requires

 hardware on Amiga (connected to its parallel port) and C64 (Expansion

-As far as we (including my partner Matthias Kettner) know, the only
+As far as we (including my partner Mathias Kettner) know, the only

 created between C64 and Amiga that deserves its name.